 At a Glance - Parallel Lines and Transversals

-Parallel lines are pretty special, but they tend to lose their luster pretty quick.
+Parallel lines are pretty special, but they tend to lose their luster really quickly.
 Two lines that go on forever without even meeting gets a bit dull, not to mention kind of depressing.
 Just imagine if Marshall and Lily had never gotten together, if Ross and Rachel had been on a break, or if Harry had never met Sally.
 Cue uncontrollable sobbing.

 Well, parallel lines aren't like most couples.
 All relationships have their problems, but parallel lines just keep chugging along perfectly.
 A little too perfectly, if you ask us.
 So to keep things interesting, let's throw a monkey wrench into all of this and see just how strong their relationship is.
 Get ready for some drama.